richardschoen/fastapimockserver/README.md

-# fastapimockserver
+# Python FastAPI Mock Server
-Python FastAPI Mock Server for Serving JSON and CSV Files as API Responses
+This project contains a Python FastAPI Mock Server for Serving JSON and CSV Files as JSON API Responses